 They developed a series of graded reading passages with adminsitration guidelines to help you determine some reading strengths and weanknesses.
 Administering the graded passages is simple and straightforward.
 You simply ask students to read a grade level passage to you and ask them to recall what they remember from the passage after it has been read.
 While students read and recall the passage, you monitor their performance for word recognition, fluency, and comprehension.

-The Quick and Easy Adult Reading Assessments are brief passages aligned with grade level equivalencies (Grades 1 to 8).
+The Quick and Easy Adult Reading Assessments are brief passages aligned with grade level equivalencies (grades 1 to 8).

-Both tests cover K-12 grade level equivalencies.
+Both tests cover grades 1 to 12 equivalencies.

-Use with readers at Stage 2
+Use with readers at Stage 2.

-Use with readers at Stage 3
+Use with readers at Stage 3.

-Use with readers at Stage 3
+Use with readers at Stage 3.

 Reading fluency—the ability to read accurately, quickly, and with proper expression—is crucial because it bridges word recognition and comprehension.
-By automating decoding, fluent readers free up cognitive resources to focus on meaning, enabling them to understand, analyze, and enjoy texts rather than struggling with individual words.
+By automating decoding, fluent readers free up cognitive resources to focus on meaning, enabling them to understand, analyze and enjoy texts rather than struggling with individual words.

 Use the assessment with readers at Stages 1 and 2.
 The passages have grade level equivalencies from grades 1 to 8.